Members

 Eddie Macgill

 I joined the Paolucci group in the Spring of 2025.
 My research includes using computational methods to calculate the energies of specific zeolites regarding carbon dioxide capture.
-At UVA, I'm involved in AIChE, Chem E Car, and ESC Peer Mentors, and German club.
 In my free time, I enjoy playing the trombone in the Charlottesville Symphony Orchestra, rock climbing, and enjoying Hoo's Hot Chicken.